insure logo

 • Install new batteries in smoke alarms and carbon monoxide detectors before the holidays.

-• Make sure that family members can locate and operate fire extinguishers.
+• Make sure that family members can locate and operate fire extinguishers and keep them in a convenient location.

 • Test all fire prevention devices to make sure they function properly